brcsomnath/FastTreeIntegrator/README.md

 # Fast Tree-Field Integrators

-This repository provides the implementation of the ICML submission titled "*Fast Tree-Field Integrators:
+This repository provides the implementation of the NeurIPS submission titled "*Fast Tree-Field Integrators:
 From Low Displacement Rank to Topological Transformers*".

 ## Overview